D02-1/repetition-while-vs-do-while/README.md

 A user is currently watching TV on channel 1. :tv: The TV programm on channel 1 is boring and the user browses through the different TV channels.

 1. Use Math random to determine a number between 1 - 25.
-The random generated channel is the one, where the TV programm is interesting.
+The random generated number, is the channel, where a interesting TV programm running.

 1.1 Now create a do while loop, where the user switches through the channels, until the channel with the interesting TV programm is found.